AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes.md

 check again the pods count and the nodes that pods belongs to.

+> [!NOTE]
+> Remember, not to exit the cluster without deleting it, if not you will be charged on a HUGE amount from AWS for using AWS resources as we are using AWS servers for setting up multinode cluster.

+**To delete the cluster**:
+`kubectl delete cluster --name param.k8s.local`		--> param.k8s.local is the name that have used for the cluster.

 -----------------------------------------------------------------------------------

 ## 7. NAMESPACES.

+> [!NOTE]
+> If you are very new to using multi node cluster and are not fine to go with multi node cluster, then go with minikube (single node cluster) than KOPs.
 Name space is the means by which we segregate to differenciate different enviroments/teams.

 If we have multiple teams, say _Development team_, _Testing team_, _Prepod team_ and _prod team_. and all of these teams want to work with kuberetes, then instead of going with multiple clusters of kubernetes, we just create different **namespaces** for each team in a single cluster.